dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Literal Include
 ---------------

-This feature is used often in the Release Guide.
-But there are other places it can also be used.
+This feature is used often in the Release Guide, but there are other places it could be useful.
 Using a literal include ensures only having to update the documentation in one place.
 It is also important to use a relative path (e.g. "../../") to get to the correct directory of the file being referenced in the literal include.
 This will keep the